Benchmark

 AI Customer Support Automation: Achieving Ticket Deflection Without Developer Overhead

-As support volumes increase and customer expectations continue to rise, organizations are under pressure to resolve issues quickly without expanding engineering or support headcount.
+As support volumes increase and customer expectations continue to rise, organizations are under pressure to resolve issues quickly without expanding engineering or support headcount in customer service operations

 AI is increasingly used to meet this demand, but effective ticket deflection depends on more than automation alone.